Your payments are encrypted and

 You’ll also get a good view over the extensive Inca ruins of Llactapata (also known as Patallacta on some maps).
 Llactapata means ‘upper town’ in Quechua and was first discovered by Hiram Bingham in 1911 and was primarily an agricultural station used to supply Machu Picchu with maize, the staple crop of the Incas.
 The settlement comprised over one hundred buildings, houses for the workers and soldiers, including five baths.

-Climbing up from Wayllabamba following the left bank of the Llulluchayoc river for about 1 hour brings you to ‘Tres Piedres’ (three stones) and a small bridge over the Huayruro river.
+We continue the Inca Trail climbing up from Wayllabamba following the left bank of the Llulluchayoc river for about 1 hour brings you to ‘Tres Piedres’ (three stones) and a small bridge over the Huayruro river.
 There is a small campsite here toilet facilities.

 The stream is named after the Huayruro which is an ornamental tree.
 It’s seeds are red and black.
 Many of the porters from the Ollantaytambo district are also known as Huayruros because of their traditional red and black ponchos!
 A little further on you’ll enter a beautiful cloud forest passing a waterfall.